QubesOS/qubes-doc/user/advanced-topics/managing-vm-kernels.rst

 Installing kernel in Fedora VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Install whatever kernel you want.
-You need to also ensure you have the ``kernel-devel`` package for the same kernel version installed.

 If you are using a distribution kernel package (``kernel`` package), the initramfs and kernel modules may be handled automatically.
 If you are using a manually built kernel, you need to handle this on your own.
 Take a look at the ``dkms`` documentation, especially the ``dkms autoinstall`` command may be useful.
 If you did not see the ``kernel`` install rebuild your initramfs, or are using a manually built kernel, you will need to rebuild it yourself.
 Replace the version numbers in the example below with the ones appropriate to the kernel you are installing:

 .. code:: console